Member Organizations

 Investigation and Discipline

 The Accounting Professions Act B.E.
 2547 of 2004 sets out the penalties that can be imposed on professional accountants as well as the overall I&D process.
-The Act authorizes the FAP’s Committee on Professional Ethics to oversee the overall operation of the I&D system, and the responsibilities of the committee include issuing warnings, probations, and suspensions, and removing licenses and registrations.
-The Act, however, prohibits the FAP from imposing certain penalties such as issuing fines and ordering further trainings.
-Appeals by FAP members against disciplinary measures by the Committee can be made to the APRC, which was developed to act as an oversight body of the FAP.
-The FAP conducted an assessment of its I&D system against the requirements of SMO 6 and identified that QA reviews are not linked with the I&D process.
+The Act authorizes the TFAC’s Committee on Professional Ethics to oversee the operation of the I&D system, and the responsibilities of the committee include issuing warnings, probations, and suspensions, and removing licenses and registrations.
+The Act, however, prohibits the TFAC from imposing certain penalties such as issuing fines and ordering further trainings.
+Appeals by TFAC members can be made to the APRC, which was developed to act as an oversight body of the TFAC.

 Under the Securities and Exchange Act B.E.
-2535 of 1992, the SEC has direct responsibility for the supervision of the auditors of securities issuers and entities under SEC supervision (listed companies, brokers, dealers, asset management companies and collective investment schemes), and carries out the regulation and monitoring of auditors and their work.
+2535 of 1992, the SEC has direct responsibility for the supervision of the auditors of listed companies, brokers, dealers, asset management companies and collective investment schemes, banks, financial institutions, and insurance companies.
 The SEC has set up an Auditor Disciplinary Steering Group to ensure sharing of information and fair assessment of auditor’s performance.
-The group is also responsible for imposing sanctions on auditors who fail to comply with relevant rules and regulations.
-It is unclear if the I&D system established by the SEC meets the requirements of SMO 6.
+The group is also responsible for – proposing sanctions on auditors who fail to comply with relevant rules and regulations.
+It is unclear if the I&D system established by the SEC meets the best practices of SMO 6.

 Current Status: Partially Adopted